 These decadent Mini Peanut Butter Cup Brownies are a Reese's lover's dream!
-They are individual rich and fudgy brownies topped with a peanut butter cup which ensures you get chocolate and peanut butter in every bite of these brownie cups with peanut butter.
+They are individual rich and fudgy brownie bites topped with a peanut butter cup which ensures you get chocolate and peanut butter in every bite of these brownie cups with peanut butter.

 Why We Love This Recipe

 - These peanut butter brownie bites come together in 4 easy steps, so you can have homemade brownies in about 30 minutes.
-If you're looking for an even easier, quicker brownie, try this Fudgy Mug Brownie with a peanut butter cup inside!
+If you're looking for an even easier, quicker brownie, try this brownie in a mug recipe.
+You could even add a mini peanut butter cup inside!

-- They're a fun twist on my popular Mini Brownie Bites recipe!
+- They're a fun twist on my popular brownie bites recipe!

 - Since they are mini brownie bites, you have a great excuse to eat more than one!